antshiv/HPCChain/README.md

 The code, tries to do optmization at these few levels:
 1. SRAM (L1, L2, L3 cache) Memory optmization
-2. SIKMD (Single Instruction Multiple Data) optmization using intrinsics like the AVX-512 instruction set
+2. SIMD (Single Instruction Multiple Data) optmization using intrinsics like the AVX-512 instruction set
 3. OpenMP optmization
 4. NUMA optmization
 4. MPI optmization